-An evocative social science-fiction story, both light and dark, about a resourceful ten-year-old girl — it takes place on the inundated coast of South Carolina a couple hundred years in the future.
+A social science-fiction story, both light and dark, about a resourceful ten-year-old girl and her brother — it takes place on the inundated coast of South Carolina a couple hundred years in the future.

 A suspenseful paranormal/sci-fi novelette.
 Reminiscent of Saki and Poe.